Magma Partners Limited (“We”) are committed to protecting and respecting your privacy.

 - Google Analytics, to assist us in the improvement and optimisation of our site, and

-- credit reference agencies and fraud prevention agencies in order to veriphy your identify in order to enable us to provide services to and accept instructions from you.
+- credit reference agencies and fraud prevention agencies in order to veriphy your identity in order to enable us to provide services to and accept instructions from you.

-Any personal data transferred to countries or territories outside the European Union will only be placed on systems complying with measures giving equivalent protection or personal rights either through international agreements or contracts approved by the European Commission, or to a country which the European Commission has decided provides an adequate level of protection for personal data.
+Any personal data transferred to countries or territories outside the European Economic Area, will only be placed on systems complying with measures giving equivalent protection or personal rights either through international agreements or contracts approved by the European Commission, or to a country which the European Commission has decided provides an adequate level of protection for personal data.

 Storage of your Personal Data

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict safeguarding procedures and security features to try to prevent any unauthorised access to your personal data.